WPBeginner

 You can keep inactive plugins installed on your WordPress site.
 They are not loaded by WordPress and do not affect your website’s performance or speed.

 However, it is recommended that you delete any inactive plugins that you don’t need.
-They take up space, can be used to hide malware, increase security scan time, and there is a chance you may accidentally activate them.
+They take up space on your server, can be used to hide malware, increase security scan time, and there is a chance you may accidentally activate them.

 For more information, see our article on why you should delete inactive WordPress plugins.